Box Hill South

 Box Hill South demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Box Hill South's residents aged 15+ have a higher proportion with university qualifications (49.3%) compared to the national average of 30.4% and the Victorian average of 33.4%.
-This indicates a significant educational advantage for the area.
-Bachelor degrees are the most common, held by 29.4%, followed by postgraduate qualifications at 15.5% and graduate diplomas at 4.4%.
-Vocational pathways account for 21.0%, with advanced diplomas comprising 10.5% and certificates also at 10.5%.
+Box Hill South's educational attainment significantly exceeds national averages.
+Among residents aged 15+, 49.3% hold university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+Bachelor degrees are most common at 29.4%, followed by postgraduate qualifications (15.5%) and graduate diplomas (4.4%).
+Vocational pathways account for 21.0% of qualifications, with advanced diplomas at 10.5% and certificates also at 10.5%.

 Educational participation is high, with 33.6% of residents currently enrolled in formal education.
 This includes 9.3% in tertiary education, 9.1% in primary education, and 8.8% pursuing secondary education.